septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 ```

 Now, copy the *inc* and *lib* folder from the PointPerfect library to the folder *ssnppl_demonstrator/ppl*

+A copy of the *inc* and *lib* folder is available for raspberry pi 32bit and 64bit in the folder *raspberry-build*

+*Note : This is not a distribution channel for the SDK , if you need informations about the library please contact uBlox*

 ## Step 3: Compile the source code